darachm/itermae/source/concept.rst

 refer to those pages for details.

-To begin using, we've outlined a
+To begin using, we've outlined a :doc:`tutorial/demo/recommended-procedure <usage/recommendation>` for testing and using configurations.
-:doc:`recommended procedure <usage/recommendation>`
-for testing configurations.
 See :doc:`examples <usage/examples>` for more ideas.

 :doc:`Contribution/development <development>` information is available with